msydneyslaga/rlp/doc/src/commentary/gm.rst

    \text{where } h' = \mathtt{instantiateU} \; e \; a_n \; h \; g
    }

-The process of instantiating a supercombinator goes something like this
+The process of instantiating a supercombinator goes something like this:

 1. Augment the environment with bindings to the arguments.